 The concept is at the heart of a new book by Danelle Morton and Cary Tennis.
 The book Finishing School shows us where we get in our own way about completing our works in progress.
 Six Emotional Pitfalls stretch out in front of us.
 Doubt.
 Shame.
 Yearning.
 Fear.
 Judgment.
 Arrogance.
 Not everyone feels all of them, but these are the reasons why we do not finish our work.
 Get a few writers together and their eyes brighten when they can be honest about pitfalls.
 “I’ll never be as good as Hemingway,” (Doubt) or “I never finish anything.”
 (Shame).
 Or “I get annoyed by writers’ groups, those losers.”
 That’s Arrogance, which is probably not your problem since you’re reading an article on being a better writer.

 We struggle separately, alone with the pitfalls.
 There’s a way out and a way up, say Morton and Tennis.
 You learn to finish together, without judgment or even reading each others’ work.
 You make a schedule for one week, getting specific about what you’ll do.
 Details help.
 Then find a partner who does the same.
-You meet in person because it’s personal work.
+You meet one to one because it’s personal work.
 You promise to text or email them the moment you begin working.
 You meet seven days later and share how your plan worked.
 Or how it didn’t, but you’re honest now.
 You plan again, meet again.
 We become masters of Finishing because, as Cary said over Skype from Italy, “Finishing School throws into relief the conditions of our actual lives.”

 We start with overly ambitious plans.
 We begin with little awareness of our hurdles.
 It feels so good at first.
 Later, the writing plan haunts us when we fall short.
 Better to make room for your real life, foresee the hurdles, plan for them.
 Cary and I have one thing in common.
 It’s not that we’re both successful advice columnists (that was Cary at Salon).
 We got training in the Amherst Writers & Artists practice.
 “I needed Finishing School for myself,” he says in his book, adding, “I had a panic attack while writing and ended up in the hospital.”
 Tennis built Finishing School from his AWA training so “workshop participants would crystallize their time; schedule time to work toward it with mutual support; and work steadily to get that writing finished, polished, and published.”
 They also add accountability without judgment by attending the school.